gpoblon/rust-doc/rust.md

     }
 }
 ```
-Issue: value will be updated depending on the arg, could use a hashMap to store several results
+TODO: use a hashMap to store several results
+TODO: increase the `Cacher` flexibility by implementing more types

 ## Processing with iterators (13.2)
-*Iterators* are a way of processing a series of elements.
-THey implement an `Iterator` trait and are defined as:
+*Iterators* are a way of processing series of elements.
+They implement the `Iterator` trait defined as:
 ```
 trait Iterator {
     type Item;